dackst/nayuta/notes.md

 ---

-In summary, there seemed to be almost consistent translation of [Japanese stock phrases](https://tvtropes.org/pmwiki/pmwiki.php/UsefulNotes/StockJapanesePhrases?from=UsefulNotes.JapaneseStockPhrases) to English phrase, even in situations where that particular translation wouldn't make sense in English.
+In summary, there seemed to be almost consistent translation of [Japanese stock phrases](https://tvtropes.org/pmwiki/pmwiki.php/UsefulNotes/StockJapanesePhrases?from=UsefulNotes.JapaneseStockPhrases) to English phrases, even in situations where that particular translation wouldn't make sense in English.

 In my edit, many of the out of place words/phrasings are replaced with something I believe to be more appropriate and sound more natural in English.
 Reformatting sentences was also done throughout.